 Brakenradge History, Family Crest & Coats of Arms

 The Dalriadan kingdom of ancient Scotland was the home of the ancestors of the Brakenradge family.
 Their name indicates that they lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Brakenradge is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Brakenradge literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Brakenradge family